mrgrain/cdk-esbuild/API.md

 - *Type:* `string` | `string`[] | {[ key: string ]: `string`}

-Relative paths to the entrypoints of your code, e.g. `src/index.ts`.
+A relative path or list or map of relative paths to the entry points of your code from the root of the project.

+E.g. `src/index.ts`.

 ---

 ##### `props`<sup>Required</sup> <a name="@mrgrain/cdk-esbuild.EsbuildBundler.parameter.props"></a>

 - *Type:* [`@mrgrain/cdk-esbuild.BundlerProps`](#@mrgrain/cdk-esbuild.BundlerProps)

+Props to change the behaviour of the bundler.

 ---